ViacomInc/data-point/packages/data-point/README.md

       mapKeys: {
         // map to acc.value.name
         name: '$name',
-        // uses a ReducerList to
+        // uses a list reducer to
         // map to acc.value.name
         // and generate a string with
-        // a ReducerFunction
+        // a function reducer
         url: [
           '$name',
           input => {